By Eric Johnson

 Conclusion

-Apostle Bruce R. McConkie once explained how “discernment” is given by God to the leaders of the LDS Church.
+Apostle Bruce R. McConkie once explained how God gives “discernment” to the leaders of the LDS Church by God.
 In his book Mormon Doctrine, McConkie wrote that “the gift of the discerning of spirits is poured out upon presiding officials in God’s kingdom; they have it given to them to discern all gifts and all spirts, lest any come among the saints and practice deception . . .
 Thereby even ‘the thoughts and intents of the heart’ are made known” (197).

 As mentioned earlier in this article, Spencer W. Kimball could not discern the lies that Paul H. Dunn was already telling in the 1960s.
 Otherwise, why didn’t Kimball write a note in Dunn’s copy of his book that said something such as, “Paul H. Dunn, here is a book you ought to read carefully.
 Repent of all your sins and don’t commit them again.
 Spencer W. Kimball”?